Undergraduate

 - analyse and evaluate arguments

-- distinguish between good arguments and bad arguments, irrespective of their subject matter, and thus make informed decisions and recommendations on contentious issues
+- distinguish between good arguments and bad arguments, irrespective of their subject matter, and therefore make informed decisions and recommendations on contentious issues

 - demonstrate clarity of thought